October 04, 2013 4 min read

-We could probably give you 100 reasons why we don't use petrolatum in Battle Balm.
+We could probably give you 100 reasons why we don't use petrolatum in Battle Balm pain relief cream.
 But, we would probably bore you to the point of internet surfing somewhere else.
 And that's no good for either of us!

 Do us a favor.
 Go get your current topical pain reliever.
 Pull out whatever topical analgesic liniment, gel, balm, oil, ointment, cream, or paste that you use regularly.
 Look at the ingredients label.
 Have you looked at it before?
 Maybe.
 Maybe not.
 (A long time ago, I never bothered to read product labels.
 I thought that if it was good enough to be sold in the USA, it was good enough for me.
 Boy, was I wrong!)